ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/GUIPropView_readme.txt

 * Thread ID:ID of the thread that created this window.
 * Parent Handle:Handle of the parent window.
 * Process Filename:Procoss filename according to the process ID.
+* Process User:The user name of the process that created the window.
+* Process Elevated:Displays 'Yes' if the process is elevated ('Run As Administrator')
 * Instance Filename:Instance Filename according to the instance handle of this window.
 * Class Module Filename:Class module filename according to the class